informalsystems/hermes/guide/src/commands/tx/packet.md

             Number of messages to send

         --receiver <RECEIVER>
-            Receiving account address on the destination chain
+            The account address on the destination chain which will receive the tokens.
+If omitted, the relayer's wallet on the destination chain will be used

         --timeout-height-offset <TIMEOUT_HEIGHT_OFFSET>
             Timeout in number of blocks since current [default: 0]